SharksT/VUTTR/readme.md

 # VUTTR

-This is a simple api that allows to manage tools with its name, url, description and tags.
+This is a simple api with a simple jwt authentication that allows to manage tools with its name, url, description and tags.

 ## Getting started